 From e-commerce websites to ticket booking portals, Captchas are everywhere.
-Challenging you to prove that you are not a robot on the basis of different tests, Captchas have helped in controlling spam traffic on the internet.
+Challenging you to prove that you are not a robot based on different tests, Captchas have helped control spam traffic on the internet.

-Captcha (or Completely Automated Public Turing test to tell Computers and Humans Apart) is a test designed to differentiate between humans and machines.
-In its early days, Captcha used randomly generated text in the form of a distorted image to differentiate between humans and machines.
-This was a tough problem for computers at the time and prevented bots from leaving spam comments on websites or creating spam email addresses.
+Captcha (or Completely Automated Public Turing test to tell Computers and Humans Apart) is designed to differentiate between humans and machines.
+Captcha used randomly generated text in a distorted image to distinguish between humans and machines in its early days.
+This was a tricky problem for computers at the time and prevented bots from leaving spam comments on websites or creating spam email addresses.

 Due to the efficiency of the test, Captcha grew in popularity, and millions of people around the globe were solving Captchas to create emails or access the content they needed.
 According to Dr. von Ahn, 200 million Captchas were solved by people every day in 2006.

 Also read: What is AES Encryption?
 How does it work?

 Recaptcha: Captcha for the digital era

 Although Captcha was helping the internet to prevent attacks from bots, the human effort of solving these puzzles was not being utilised efficiently.
 And this was when Recaptcha was born.
 Rather than using randomly generated words, Recaptcha used words from old books that were being digitised and could not be understood by computers rather than using randomly generated words.

 Recaptcha worked by showing its users a pair of words, both of which were from a book being digitised.
 One of the words shown to the user could be understood by a computer using Optical Character Recognition (OCR) software.
 In contrast, the other word could not be identified using the same.
 The word which could be identified using OCR is known as the control word and is used to test the correctness of the answer for the unidentified word and make sure that a person is human.